BNLNPPS/BNLNPPS.github.io/_about/howto-website.md

 The main page contains three blocks, mostly hard-coded:

-* A *meetings* block, with links to the minutes of the last three meetings auto-generated
-* A news item that holds a small snippet of current important information (currently this is hard-coded, but it would be better if it were more dynamic)
 * An *activities* block, that serves as an entry point to the main sections of the website
+* A *meetings* block, with links to the minutes of the last three meetings auto-generated (not presently active)
+* A news item that holds a small snippet of current important information (not presently active)

 They are filled with *[Liquid](https://github.com/Shopify/liquid/wiki)* snippets.